 Bella looking down at Goat Lake from the ridgewalk.

-As I was nearing the end of my second day, I crossed paths with one hiker for brief chat.
+As I was nearing the end of my second day, I crossed paths with one hiker for little chat.
 “I really think the Goat Lake hike and Avion Ridge should be part of the Triple Crown,” she said.
 Waterton’s Triple Crown Challenge includes Crypt Lake, Carthew-Alderson, and Akimina Ridge.
-Maybe someday Goat Lake and Avion will make the cut.
-They’re certainly some of the best hikes in Waterton!
+While I’ve only finished one out of three, maybe Goat Lake and Avion Ridge will soon make the cut for a quadruple crown?
+All I can say is: the Goat Lake hike is a worthwhile adventure, and one of the best hikes in Waterton Lakes National Park!

 Goat Lake hike in Waterton